celadari/json-logic-scala/docs/_posts/parse-json-logic-typed.md

 val jsonLogicCore = deserializer.deserialize(jsonString)
 ```

-* You may also customize `Deserializer` to your own case if needed
+* You can also customize `Deserializer` to your own case

 ```scala
 import play.api.libs.json.Json